nigeltao/nigeltao.github.io/blog/2022/zstandard-part-6-sequences.md

 F-Baseline and once (VBits) to determine the state's value relative to the V-Baseline.

-One final detail is that all six bitstreams are interleaved in this order:
-CMOVBits, MLVBits, LLVBits, LLFBits, MLFBits, CMOFBits.
+All six bitstreams are interleaved, in this order: CMOVBits, MLVBits, LLVBits, LLFBits, MLFBits, CMOFBits.

+_Update on 2024-09-01: We also start by reading the LLFBits column, the fourth of that six.
+For some historical-accidental reason (that's far too late to fix), the next two bitstreams have swapped order but only on the very first
+iteration: the first three entries are LLFBits, CMOFBits and then MLFBits.
+After that, whole groups of six entries are read in the order in the previous paragraph, finishing with CMOVBits, MLVBits and LLVBits.
+That's the overall order they're read when decoding, which is the opposite of the overall order they're written when encoding._

 For `romeo.txt.zst`, the bitstreams are:

 ```
 CMOVBits  MLVBits  LLVBits  LLFBits  MLFBits  CMOFBits
+                             101010
+                                                 01010
-                             101010    01010     10100
+                                       10100
    11010        ~     0111     0111        1       111
      010        ~        ~     1110      001     01111
    00100        ~        0    01000       11       101